apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### January 16th, 2025: Apache Jackrabbit Oak 1.74.0 released
+Apache Jackrabbit Oak 1.74.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#latest) page for more details.

 #### November 14th, 2024: Apache Jackrabbit Oak 1.72.0 released
-Apache Jackrabbit Oak 1.70.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+Apache Jackrabbit Oak 1.72.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
 See the [downloads](downloads.html#latest) page for more details.